-FHA loans are still paid out by a private bank or moneylender, but they are insured by the Federal Housing Administration, which means that they have much more favorable terms than a conventional loan.
+Only private bank or moneylender can issue an FHA loan.
+However, since the government insures the loan, the lenders are more willing to help you get the loan.
 FHA loans come with extremely low down payments – usually around 3.5 percent, although it might be higher if your credit score is lower than 580.

 They also have no minimum credit requirement, making them an ideal bad credit home loan in Washington.

 Read more about FHA Loans in our article here.

 VA loans are available to service members and veterans of the armed forces and come with extremely favorable terms for the bad credit homeowner.
 Because a VA loan waives all down payments and private mortgage insurance payments, they often save you thousands of dollars over the course of paying off your home.

 And like the FHA loan, VA loans have no minimum credit requirements, so they’re great if you have bad credit in Washington.

 US Department of Agriculture loans are available to those in rural areas and can be manually underwritten into a bad credit home loan in Washington.

 Rent To Own Options In Washington